 We've put together the following information in accordance with the Finance Act 2016.
 Specifically, paragraph 16(2) of Schedule 19.

-We first published it on 20 March 2020, in relation to our financial year ending 31 March 2019.
+We first published it on 20 March 2020, in relation to our financial year ending 31 March 2020.
 Then we rewrote it using simpler words on 8 June 2020.
+We have updated this again for the financial year ending 31 March 2021.
 Everything we've written below applies from then on, until we replace it.

 By 'taxes' we mean all UK taxes and duties set out in paragraph 15(1) of Schedule 19 of the Finance Act 2016, including income tax, corporation tax, PAYE, NIC, VAT, insurance premium tax, and stamp duty land tax.
 We may refer to 'tax', 'taxes' or 'taxation', but we mean the same thing.